 Values = “Who we are and how we do things.”
 They help guide behavior.
 They should be relevant and applicable and they need to be memorable.
 We add another dimension to our values by adding a trade-off statement to help with decision making.

-- Action — Learn and continuously improve by doing.
-We value decision and learning over perfection.
+- Action We prefer rapid learning over perfection.

-- Transparency — Be self-aware.
-Communicate effectively and respectfully.
-Underpins all of the other values.
+- Transparency Underpins all of the other values.